-One of the trickiest things to make when it comes to gluten-free baking is bread.
-You’ll notice that I don’t venture into the bread zone often, but when I do, I need the recipe to be just right.
+Bread is one of the trickiest things to make in gluten-free baking.
+You’ll notice that I don’t venture into the bread zone often, and when I do, I need the recipe to be just right.
 I don’t want to lead you astray.

 How to Make Gluten-Free Dinner Rolls